-- Avoid skin, eye and clothing contact with fuel. - Immediately consult a doctor if you swallow fuel. - Do not inhale fuel vapors. - In case of skin contact, rinse the affected area with plenty of water. - Rinse the eyes thoroughly with water, and consult a doctor in case of fuel contact with the eyes. - Change your clothing in case of fuel spills on them. - Keep fuels correctly in a suitable canister, and out of the reach of children.
+- Avoid skin, eye and clothing contact with fuel. - Immediately consult a doctor if you swallow fuel. - Do not inhale fuel vapors. - Rinse the affected area immediately with plenty of water in the event of contact with the skin. - Rinse the eyes thoroughly with water, and consult a doctor in case of fuel contact with the eyes. - Change your clothing if fuel spills on them. - Keep fuels correctly in a suitable canister, and out of the reach of children.

+- Remove the seat. (

+p.
+57)

-- Remove the seat. ( p.
-56) - Turn the knurled screw on the fuel tap all the way clockwise.
+- Turn the knurled screw on the fuel tap all the way clockwise.